 Since the NWC was established in 2014, the centre has cared for more than 5,000 native wild animals, and more than 200 species, including threatened and endangered animals.

 Our goal is to create a home base for wildlife surgery, medicine, and training along with creating satellite wildlife hospitals across Canada that are connected to our home base.
-We have recently expanded and now provide medical care to sick and injured wildlife through a partnership with Hope for Wildlife (HFW) in Seaforth, NS.
-One of our veterinary internships is based at this location and the accredited veterinary hospital facility at HFW is the first NWC satellite wildlife hospital.
+We have recently expanded and now provide medical care to sick and injured wildlife through our partnerships with Hope for Wildlife (HFW) in Seaforth, NS, Alberta Institute for Wild Conservation (AIWC) in Madden, AB and Wildlife Haven Rehabilitation Centre near Winnipeg, MB.
+We have veterinary internships based in each of these locations.

 Wildlife Medicine & Rehabilitation